EKarton/Automated-Binder-Scanning/README.md

 # Automated-Binder-Scanning
-Scan front and back pages from binders quickly!
+Scan front and Back pages from binders quickly!

 ## Usage
 1. Clone this repository and install dependencies by running the command: